HITECHCRIME/HC_SG32_Going_Wrong/README.md

 i don't ever wanna sway ya

 [VERSE 1]
-fevered moth seeing light
+fevered moth seeing bright
-did the things that couldn't last out of cost, out of lust for asking questions - pointless questions just the vital ones, just the ones that would make them rise what they want, what they hide aye

-counted odds, i accept everything what you are, lift you is it wrong? lift you is it wrong yeah?
+fell for paths that couldn't last out of cost, out of lust - for posing questions pointless questions - just the vital ones, just the ones that would make them rise what they want, what they hide at counted odds, tell me something's wrong myriads hold everything what they are so i ask my hidden core while tellin'em to never fold lift you is it wrong? lift you is it wrong yeah?

-lift you is it wrong yeah?

-my word against illusion
-tell me more before oblivion
-so i ask you

 [CHORUS] x2
 am i going wrong way